-Three Reasons to Teach English and Live in Taiwan
+3 Reasons to Teach English and Live in Taiwan

 The single most common job for Westerners in Taiwan is teaching English.
 But there are lots of places in Asia to teach English, you may say.
 Why Taiwan?

-Reason 1: Money
+Reason #1: Money

-Reason 2: Climate
+Reason #2: Climate

-Whereas Japan, and Korea have very cold winters, Taiwan is a sub-tropical island that straddles the Tropic of Cancer.
+Whereas Japan, and South Korea have very cold winters, Taiwan is a sub-tropical island that straddles the Tropic of Cancer.
 Southern Taiwan is on the same latitude as places like Puerto Vallarta Mexico, and Northern Vietnam.
 Once you get away from the cities you quickly realize that Taiwan is just as beautiful as many of the tourist destinations of South East Asia, with sand beaches, palm trees, and lush jungles.

-Reason 3: People
+Reason #3: People

-Japan and Korea both have long histories of xenophobia.
+Japan and South Korea both have long histories of xenophobia.
 Although they are improving, and are certainly not bad countries to live in, they are not as welcoming as Taiwan.
 Korean men have a reputation for being fighters, and sometimes take exception to seeing foreign men dating Korean women.
 Although many teachers live in Korea a long time and have no problems, incidence of violence against foreign teachers in Korea are certainly more common than in Taiwan or Japan where fights are almost unheard of.

 Taiwan as a country and as a culture is very eager to join the international community.
 This is apparent in their treatment of foreigners.
 While many Taiwanese are unaccustomed to seeing foreigners, and will stare in amazement when they see us, the majority of Taiwanese are extremely eager to help and get to know us.
 Many teachers arrive in Taiwan and find that they need a Taiwanese person to co-sign their apartment lease.
 This need is usually filled surprisingly quickly by a friendly co-worker or acquaintance who — after knowing you just a week or two — is willing to take the responsibility.
 Foreigners are given free entrance to many bars where Taiwanese have to pay.
 And, although this is changing, police have been known to turn a blind eye to foreigners’ traffic violations.

 Many expatriates in Taiwan liken their experience to that of being a rock star.
 The fast easy money, extra attention, and special treatment that they receive makes them feel like celebrities.

-A Note on Choosing Your Destination
+A Note on Choosing Your Destination in Taiwan

 Many factors come into play when deciding where you will be most comfortable in Asia.
 No single article could take the place of personal research into the aspects of that are most important to you.
-I strongly suggest that you read more articles on TransitionsAbroad.com, and other websites relating to people’s experiences in different countries in Asia.
+I suggest that you read more articles on Transitions Abroad relating to people’s experiences in different countries in Asia.
 There are people that love and hate each one.
 Find out why and with whom you most identify.
 Although I take the above factors to be the most important in deciding where to live — and feel that Taiwan is the best place in Asia to teach English — mine is but one opinion.
 The only things that will make your transition to teaching English in Asia as comfortable as possible are preparation, research and, most importantly, an open mind.

 Useful Taiwan Links

-A very useful site with articles about living in Taiwan, a weather report, and classified ads where you can look for jobs.
+This is a very useful site with articles about living in Taiwan, a weather report, and classified ads where you can look for jobs.